Zamiell/isaac-faq/misc/Blog-Response.md

 13. The transpiled output is hard to read.
 14. Someone reading the Lua code wouldn't know that IsaacScript is used and would be confused.

-Some of these points I agree with, and some are confused, so let's go through each in turn.
+Some of these points I agree with, and some are deeply confused, so let's go through each in turn.

 <br />